Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications

-The origin need not be at rest.
+The ion at the origin need not be at rest.
 However, most ions are heavy enough that the Born-Oppenheimer approximation is valid.
 Here $\bar{\rho},\bar{n}$ are the average ion density and the average free electron density respectively, and prevail far away from the central nucleus.
 Any bound electrons are assumed to be firmly associated with each ionic nucleus and contained in their ``ion cores'' of radius $r_c$ such that

 Here $r_{\rm ws}$ is the Wigner-Seitz radius of the ions.
 The corresponding electron sphere radius, based on $\bar{n}$ is denoted by $r_s$.
 In some cases, e.g., for some transition metals, and for continuum resonances etc., this condition for a compact core may not be met, and additional steps are needed.
-Here we assume that $r_c<r_{ws}$ unless stated otherwise.
+We assume that $r_c<r_{ws}$ unless stated otherwise.
 The DFT variational equations used here are:

 These directly lead to two coupled KS equations where the unknown quantities are the XC-functional for the electrons, the ion XC-functional, and the electron-ion XC functional~\cite{ilciacco93}.
 If the Born-Oppenheimer approximation is imposed, the electron-ion XC-functional may also be neglected.
-Approximations arise in modeling these functionals and in simplifying the decoupling of the two KS equations~\cite{eos95,CPP}.
+Approximations arise in modeling these functionals and in simplifying the decoupling of the two KS equations~\cite{eos95,CPP15}.
 The first equation gives the usual Kohn-Sham equation for electrons moving in the external potential of the ions.
 This is the only DFT equation used in the $N$-center DFT-MD method implemented in standard codes like the VASP, where the ions define a periodic solid whose structure is varied via $N$-atom classical MD, followed by a Kohn-Sham solution at each step.

 In the NPA the one-body ion density $\rho(r)$ rather than an $N$-center ion density is used.
 It was shown in ~\cite{DWP1} that the DFT equation for the one-body ion density can be identified as a Boltzmann-like distribution of field ions around the central ion, distributed according to the `potential of mean force' well known in the theory of fluids.
 Hence the ion-ion correlation functional $F_{ii}^{xc}$ was identified to be exactly given by the sum of hyper-netted-chain (HNC) diagrams plus the bridge diagrams.
-The bridge diagrams cannot be evaluated exactly but may be modeled from a hard-sphere fluid~\cite{LFA83}, or evaluated using MD.
+The bridge diagrams have to be approximated from a hard-sphere fluid~\cite{LFA83}, or evaluated using MD.